Tocutoeltuco/goose/docs/Game.md

 >
 >Blocks until the given event is fired and a call to pred with the event parameters returns true
 >
+>This method is only available when the following preprocessing variables are true: `COROUTINE_SUPPORT`
+>
 >| Parameter | Type | Can be nil | Description |
 >| :-: | :-: | :-: | :-- |
 >| evt | `string` | ✕ | The event name |